setgree/sv-meta/readme.md

 This repository reproduces every quantitative claim and figure in the accompanying paper.

-It is also available in fully reproducible format here: [INSERT-CODE-OCEAN-LINK]

-## Scripts
+### Code

-These are the main files in `code/`.
-All files presume that that's your working directory (open `sv-meta.Rproj` in Rstudio to have Rstudio take care of this automatically).
+The files in this directory reproduce all of the quantitative analyses in our paper and appendix.
+All files presume that `./code` is your working directory (open `sv-meta.Rproj` in Rstudio to have Rstudio take care of this automatically).

 * `run.sh` is a shell script that runs through the data cleaning and analysis scripts, start to finish.
 (Here is an [introduction to shell scripts](https://swcarpentry.github.io/shell-novice/).)